synchealth/handbook/content/handbook/Time Off of all Kinds.md

 * Thanksgiving

 * 4 Floater Holidays to celebrate the tradtion of your choosing or any day you see fit (prorated for PT associates)

+** Associates starting on or after August 1, 2024 shall receive Christmas as a holiday in addition to the 4 above and 3 floater holidays

 ### Floater Holiday Allotment